Herman A. Lawson: Military service

 While a student at Fresno State University, Lawson and a group of friends attended an interview event with the U.S. Army Air Corps.
-After an hour's wait, an U.S. Army Air Corps Colonel and a Lieutenant dismissed Lawson, telling him that the military had no interest in recruiting "night fighters," a vague but albeit stark reference to Lawson's race.
-Undeterred, Lawson wrote a letter to Congress and a separate letter to President Franklin D. Roosevelt's wife, First Lady Eleanor Roosevelt who had been sympathetic to African American causes.
-After receiving an U.S. Army Air Corps flight school acceptance letter in the U.S. mails, Lawson rushed to a local train station en route to Tuskegee Army Air Field in Tuskegee, Alabama, abandoning his car storing $1,000 worth of camera equipment in its trunk.
+After an hour's wait, a U.S. Army Air Corps Colonel and a Lieutenant dismissed Lawson, telling him that the military had no interest in recruiting "night fighters," a vague but albeit stark reference to Lawson's race.
+Undeterred, Lawson wrote a letter to Congress and a separate letter to President Franklin D. Roosevelt's wife, First Lady Eleanor Roosevelt, who had been sympathetic to African American causes.
+After receiving a U.S. Army Air Corps flight school acceptance letter in the U.S. mails, Lawson rushed to a local train station en route to Tuskegee Army Air Field in Tuskegee, Alabama, abandoning his car storing $1,000 worth of camera equipment in its trunk.

 Lawson became one of second group of 99th Fighter Squadron replacement pilots.
 Lawson and several other 99th Fighter Squadron pilots were sent to Brazil in error.

 During World War II, Lawson earned the Silver Star, the Distinguished Service Cross, and the Distinguished Flying Cross for aerial action on October 4, 1944.
 Using P-40s, P-47s, and P-51s, Lawson flew 133 missions in World War II's European Theater including Greece, Bulgaria, Germany, Austria, France, Poland, Yugoslavia, and Czechoslovakia.
 He survived two engine failures in P-40s; one of his P-40s landed him in the Mediterranean.
 Lawson later flew another P-40 named "Ace of Pearls", and another P-51B named "Ace of Pearls", both named in honor of Lawson's wife Pearl.

 On September 22, 1944, as the 99th Fighter Squadron's flight leader, Lawson and his squadron escorted 5th Bomb Wing B-17 bombers on a mission to destroy an Allach BMW Engine Works plant in Munich, Germany.
 One of Lawson's squadron pilots, Flight Officer Leonard R. Willette, radioed that he needed to bail from his aircraft as a result of low oil pressure.
 Though Lawson instructed Willette to change radio channels and head back to base, Willette, unable to bail, crashed.
 The Germans recovered Willette's body, returning it through the Red Cross.

 After his tour in Europe ended, Lawson returned to Tuskegee as a flight instructor.
 After World War II, Lawson remained in the military, retiring after 25 years with the rank of Major.